 Communication Is the Heartbeat of Relationship

-If communication is indeed the heartbeat of relationship, it's little wonder that most relations are on coronary care.
-Once again we are confronted with another absurd reality.
+If communication is indeed the heartbeat of relationships, it's little wonder that most relations are on coronary care.
+Once again, we are confronted with another absurd reality.
 Our culture deprives us of the most fundamental education that we require to succeed in our relationships.
-Learning the subtleties and nuances of meaningful and effective communication are the cornerstones of successfully relating.
+Learning the subtleties and nuances of meaningful and effective communication is the cornerstone of successfully relating.

-Although this problem is more glaring in confrontational discourse, it impacts amicable conversations as well.
+Although this problem is more glaring in a confrontational discourse, it impacts amicable conversations as well.
 "You don't know how to be intimate," she exclaims.
 He retorts, "I don't know how to be intimate?
-You're so angry and cold who would ever want to be intimate with you?"
-In the following minutes this couple is off to the races, pushing buttons and hurling invective.
+You're so angry and cold; who would ever want to be intimate with you?"
+In the following minutes, this couple is off to the races, pushing buttons and hurling invectives.

 They are arguing around the word "intimate."
 Yet, no one has bothered to share or inquire what intimate suggests.
 She might be referring to emotional intimacy; he might be thinking of sexual intimacy.
 This is a common disconnect.

 Yet the problem runs deeper.
 Let's give them the benefit of the doubt and assume they are fighting about whether he can or cannot be emotionally intimate.
 Have they ever discussed the concept of emotional intimacy and reached a shared meaning?
 This would be most unlikely.

 How can we discuss or argue the virtues of something when we are speaking different languages?
 When we seek to learn a new language, we must first understand what the word means when it is translated into our native language.
 That said, the subtleties and nuances might still be different, so we need to come to appreciate these differences to communicate well.